 Denotation & Connotation in "The Road Not Taken"

-"The Road Not Taken" was written by Robert Frost in 1920.
+"The Road Not Taken" was written by American poet Robert Frost in 1920.
 However, the poem has maintained its popularity since many people can relate to the message in the poem about choosing a different path in life.
-For most, the poem is an inspirational one that reminds them that even if making a different choice is difficult, it can lead to great rewards.
-However, this message is not spelled out in the poem.
-It is inferred from the connotative meaning of the words.
+For most, the poem is an inspirational one that reminds them that even if making a different or unpopular choice is difficult, it can lead to great rewards.
+However, this message is not directly spelled out in the poem; rather, it is inferred from the connotative meaning of the words.

 The Two Roads

-The denotation of a word is its actual meaning, and the connotation of a word is the meaning that is implied.
-In "The Road Not Taken," the two roads that diverge in a wood are more than just roads; they are a good example of an extended metaphor, or a metaphor that is referenced several times throughout a work.
+In the first line of "The Road Not Taken," the “two roads diverged” in a wood are more than just roads; they are a good example of an extended metaphor, or a metaphor that is referenced several times throughout a work.
 The connotation of "road" in the poem is both choice and the journey of life.
 Each road represents a different choice the narrator can make, and each choice will lead to a different series of events, or path in life.
 The narrator is not just choosing a road to cut through the woods, but a path to take through life.
 The word choice here is strategic; what better way to depict the tough decision of what direction to take your life than two separate roads in front of you?

-The setting for the poem also has additional meaning.
+The setting for the poem also holds additional meaning.
 On the surface, the narrator is simply in a "yellow wood."
 The yellow implies that it is fall since the leaves are turning.
 However, the connotation of the wood is that it represents life itself, which can be confusing and make the clear choice we need to make hard to see.
 The fact that the woods are yellow also connotes that the narrator is nearing the end of life -- or the "autumn" of life.
-The yellow woods can also be a reminder of the narrator's mortality, increasing the gravity of the decision before them.
+In this way, the yellow woods also serve as a reminder of the narrator's mortality, increasing the gravity of the decision before them.
 When we feel like we are running out of time in our lives, our choices have a lot more depending on them and the decision we end up making holds a lot more significance.
 The setting greatly contributes to the overall meaning of the poem.

 The poem's narrator is a traveler.
 While the denotation of the word means simply one who is on a journey, the connotation in the poem is that of a person on a journey through life.
 The word "traveler" also connotes weariness.
 The person has a way to go before being at the final destination and being able to rest.
 Using the term "traveler" with the choice represented by the roads reinforces the notion that the poem is about a person making a choice that will influence the trajectory of his or her life.